norrisja/NBA-Monte-Carlo-Simulator/README.md

 #### Disclaimer:
-This model is purely for educational purposes, and I do not recommend using this model for betting or gambling purposes.
+This model is purely for my own educational purposes, and I do not recommend using this model for betting or gambling purposes.